adempiere/adempiere-docker/README.md

 * From the command prompt, type the following command:

 ```
-adempiere-docker git:(master) docker-compose up -d
+docker-compose up -d
 ```

-This command starts the containers in daemon mode.
+This command starts the services in daemon mode.
+The current docker-compose.yml is a sample of how to make things work and contains a very basic configuration.

-The first time you run the image it will take a considerable aomunt of time because ADempiere's tables will be initialized starting from default ADempiere seed.
-I suggest you to keep an eye on how the things are progressing by typing the following command:
+Notice that the first time you run the image, it will take a considerable aomunt of time to start the ADempiere container because of the time to initialize the system starting from default ADempiere seed.
+This initialization phase is made just the very first time the container runs.
+I suggest you to keep an eye on how the things are progressing by checking the container's logs.
+To check container logs, type the following command on a termina window:

 ```
-adempiere-docker git:(master) docker-compose logs -f adempiere
+docker-compose logs -f adempiere
 ```

 If you're not familiar with docker-compose and how to manage Docker services through docker-compose have a